How Agentic AI Is Rewriting the Marketing Playbook

 Market Research

-AI agents digest vast amounts of market data, from competitor campaigns to customer sentiment online.
+AI agents digest vast amounts of market trends and data, from competitor campaigns to customer sentiment online.
 They surface emerging trends and create digestible briefs.

 2. Content & Communication

-The next category that deserves a closer look is smart automation in content and communication.
+The next category that deserves a closer look is smart automation in content creation, content calendar management, and communication.

 Fact Checking